by Kate Allen, CEO

-- We will share the results of our diversity statistics on our website by 1st June 2021, and will agree 2 year targets with our HR Committee on 15th June 2021, presenting to our Board of Trustees on 1st July 202.
+- Below are the results of our diversity statistics (please click to enlarge).
+Our 2 year targets will be shared shortly.
+Committee on 15th June 2021, presenting to our Board of Trustees on 1st July 202.
 Thereafter data will be reviewed annually.

 Recruitment of trustees is by an open selection process and one where people from ethnic minority backgrounds are encouraged to apply.
 However, there are some areas where the diversity make-up of the Board could be improved.